digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

   ERROR: Creation of DAR file failed.

-Any new fields we add to a template must be optional - old contracts from the previous version will automatically be upgraded by setting new fields to ``None``.
+Any new fields we add to a template must be optional - old contracts from the previous version are automatically upgraded by setting new fields to ``None``.

 Fix the ``currency`` field to be optional, and re-run ``daml build``: